Maryland Medicaid Eligibility for Long-Term Care: Income & Asset Limits

 In addition to paying for nursing home care, MD Medicaid offers the following programs relevant to the elderly that help them to live at home or “in the community”.

 1) Community Options Medicaid Waiver (CO) – Also called the Home and Community Based Options Waiver (HCBOW), and previously called the Waiver for Older Adults, this program provides services to help persons live independently at home or in an assisted living residence.
-This program is currently only accepting applications from state residents who reside in Medicaid-funded nursing homes and wish to transition back into the community.
-Those who reside in the community can have their name added to a “registry” (a waiting list) and will be notified when they can submit an application for waiver services.
+Applications from state residents who reside in Medicaid-funded nursing homes and wish to transition back into the community are prioritized.
+However, those who reside in the community can have their name added to a “registry” (a waiting list) and will be notified when they can submit an application for waiver services.

-2) Community Personal Assistance Services (CPAS) – Personal care assistance and nurse monitoring are provided under the state Medicaid program, which means there are no waiting lists for services.
+2) Community Personal Assistance Services (CPAS) – Personal care assistance and nurse monitoring are provided via Regular State Plan Medicaid, which means there are no waiting lists for services.
 Program participants are able to self-direct their own care, allowing them to hire the caregiver of their choosing, including their spouse or adult child.

 3) Community First Choice Program (CFC) – A state plan option that enables program participants to receive a variety of care assistance and support, such as personal assistance, meal delivery, home modifications for accessibility, assistive technology, and personal emergency response systems.
 Program participants are able to self-direct their own care, meaning they can hire, train, and supervise the care provider of their choice.
-Since these services are part of the regular state plan Medicaid, there are no waiting lists.
+Since these services are part of Regular State Plan Medicaid, there are no waiting lists.

 4) Medical Day Care Services Waiver (MDCSW) – Medical day care, such as skilled nursing services and physical therapy, in adult day centers for seniors and adults with disabilities who require a level of care consistent with nursing home care.